-We would not waste your time to suggesting you general attractions to visit in London in 2017.
+We would not waste your time to suggesting you general attractions to visit in London in 2018.
 We have something totally different to tell you.
 Specially is you are visiting London for the very first time then you must not miss out our list of Top 10 London Attractions to visit in 2018 summer and winter.
 Below are must-see top 10 London attractions we recommend:

-The Houses of Parliament with Big Ben: The place where laws governing British life are debated and enacted, The Houses of Parliament is a must-see; with tours taking about 75 minutes.
+The place where laws governing British life are debated and enacted, The Houses of Parliament is a must-see; with tours taking about 75 minutes.
 It also contains the bell Big Ben that strikes on the quarter hour.
 A light on the tower tells when the House of Commons is in session.

 One of the capital’s most iconic areas, Trafalgar Square has the statue of Admiral Lord Nelson from 167 feet above it.
 People from all parts of London come together every year on December 31st to celebrate the New Year.

 Also popularly called ‘Buck House’, Buckingham Palace is Queen Elizabeth II’s official residence and has also been the Monarch’s official permanent London residence since 1837.
 It is the largest private house in London, with 660 rooms.
 Witness the changing of the guard outside the palace that takes place daily throughout the summer months at 11:30am, and every other day for the rest of the year.

 The Tower of London was a prison where many prisoners including Sir Walter Ralegh were held.
 It is also where you can stand on the execution site of three English queens.
 The Tower also serves as a safe-deposit box for the Crown Jewels.

-Madame Tussauds: Madame Tussauds displays over 300 astonishing waxworks of historical and royal figures along with sports stars, film stars and famous murders including the likes of Her Majesty the Queen, the Beckhams, Adolf Hitler, The Beatles and many more.
+Madame Tussauds displays over 300 astonishing waxworks of historical and royal figures along with sports stars, film stars and famous murders including the likes of Her Majesty the Queen, the Beckhams, Adolf Hitler, The Beatles and many more.

-The V&A, as it is called by the locals, has art and design with 3000 years worth of amazing artefacts from around the world.
+The V&A, as it is called by the locals, has art and design with 3000 years worth of amazing artifacts from around the world.
 With its huge collection from furniture to ceramics, sculpture, photography and other varieties there is bound to be something to grab your attention.

 Located on the Great Russell Square, the British Museum houses more than 7 million objects, including collections from Greek, Egyptian and Roman art, antiques, coins, prints and drawings, etc. Other treasures include the Rosetta Stone, an Easter Island statue, and the earliest known image of Christ.